SimmonsBI/bmotif-matlab/README.md

 - **tensorR.m**: Internal function for calculating the tensor product of arrays; called by motifs.m and Position_motifs.m

 ## License
-The code is released under the MIT license.
+The code is released under the MIT license (see LICENSE file).

 ## Citation
 If you use the package in your work, please cite: